0xGval/solidity-learning/README.md

 - Each folder contains a `notes.md` summarizing what was learned.
 - Contracts are written for clarity and explanation, not production use.
+- Some lessons are direct from the Cyfrin Updraft course; others are personal recap projects.
 - This repo is primarily for education and experimentation.

 ---